jamesmh/coravel/DocsV2/docs/Installation/README.md

 ## Requirements

 Coravel is a .NET Standard library designed for .NET Core apps.

-You must be including Coravel into either an existing .NET Core application (version 2.1.0+) or within another .NET Standard project(s).
+Include Coravel in either an existing .NET Core application (version 2.1.0+) or another .NET Standard project(s).

 ## Installation